 Normocalcemic Primary Hyperparathyroidism.
 The diagnosis of primary hyperparathyroidism can be made at times in subjects whose total and ionized serum calcium are completely normal but in whom the parathyroid hormone level is persistently elevated (21).
 In order to make the diagnosis of normocalcemic primary hyperparathyroidism, all causes for a secondary hyperparathyroid state must be considered and ruled out.
 It is essential to recognize the presence of coexisting vitamin D insufficiency which may well be the most common cause for an elevated PTH level.
-Replacing these patients with vitamin D to reach levels now considered to be normal (i.e., >30 ng/mL) often returns the PTH to normal.
-Occasionally, however, these patients will become hypercalcemic with vitamin D replacement thus unmasking more typical hypercalcemic PHPT.
-If the PTH remains elevated and the serum calcium remains normal, following vitamin D repletion, and other causes of an elevated PTH such as renal insufficiency have been excluded,, then the diagnosis of normocalcemic PHPT, it is unclear how these subjects should be regarded vis a vis parathyroid surgery.
+Replacing these patients with vitamin D to reach levels now considered to be normal (i.e., 25-hydroxyvitamin D >30 ng/mL) often returns the PTH to normal.
+The recent recommendations for a revision downward of the normal range to 20 ng/mL (22) has not changed the opinion of this author that for the diagnosis of normocalcemic primary hyperparathyroidism, levels of 25-hydroxyvitamin D should be > 30 ng/mL Occasionally, however, these patients will become hypercalcemic with vitamin D replacement thus unmasking more typical hypercalcemic PHPT.
+If the PTH remains elevated and the serum calcium remains normal, following vitamin D repletion, and other causes of an elevated PTH such as renal insufficiency have been excluded, then the diagnosis of normocalcemic PHPT can be considered.
+Since there are limited data on the natural history of normocalcemic PHPT, it is unclear how these subjects should be regarded vis a vis parathyroid surgery.

-A large population based study of over 5,000 postmenopausal women who were screened and then retested 8 yrs later provided evidence for the development of hypercalcmia in some of these subjects (22-23).
+A large population based study of over 5,000 postmenopausal women who were screened and then retested 8 yrs later provided evidence for the development of hypercalcemia in some of these subjects (23-24).
 Two observational studies of normocalcemic PHPT have followed patients longitudinally.
-In one study (24), 37 patients were followed for a mean of 3 yrs (range 1-9).
+In one study (25), 37 patients were followed for a mean of 3 yrs (range 1-9).
 Typical hypercalcemic PHPT emerged in 7 (19%) individuals.
 However, 40% developed evidence of disease progression with development of kidney stones, fractures, marked hypercalciuria or >10% decline in BMD.
-Seven patients had successful parathyroidectomy, of whom three were hypercalcemic and the rest met other criteria for surgery.
+Seven patients had successful parathyroidectomy of whom three were hypercalcemic and the rest met other criteria for surgery.

-The cumulative experience with these individuals by us and others has established this variant of primary hyperparathyroidism as a real clinical entity (21,24-26).
+The cumulative experience with these individuals by us and others has established this variant of primary hyperparathyroidism as a real clinical entity (21, 25-28).
+At the 3rd International Workshop on the Management of Asymptomatic PHPT, normocalcemic PHPT was recognized, for the first time, as a form of primary hyperparathyroidism.

 It might be asked reasonably why would someone measure PTH in a normocalcemic individual?
 The answer is related, at least in part, to the pro-active approach to individuals who are being evaluated in their early postmenopausal years for parameters of skeletal health as well as for the fact that many specialists are measuring PTH in anyone being evaluated for osteoporosis or osteopenia.
 In this setting, therefore, the discovery of elevated PTH levels without hypercalcemia can be made.